Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior: Introduction

 where $\omega$ represents the global shrinkage, while $\phi_j$'s are the local variance components.
 Current existing global-local priors exhibit desirable theoretic and empirical properties.
-The priors are continuous but have high concentration at zero and heavy tails, which reflects the prior that many covariates are irrelevant while a few have large effect, without explicitly having prior probability at $\beta_j=0$.
-Some examples include normal-gamma mixtures \citep{griffin2010inference}, Horseshoe \citep{carvalho2009handling, carvalho2010horseshoe}, generalized Beta \citep{armagan2011generalized}, generalized double Pareto \citep{armagan2013generalized}, Dirichlet-Laplace \citep{bhattacharya2015dirichlet}, and Horseshoe+ \citep{bhadra2016horseshoe+}.
-Global-local priors have substantial computational advantages over the discrete mixture priors.
+They can shrink the overall signal, while varying the amount of shrinkage on different components.
+These continuous priors exhibit both heavy tails and high concentration around zero.
+The heavy tail reduces the bias in estimation of large coefficients, while the high concentration around zero shrinks the irrelevant coefficients heavily to zero, thus reducing the noise.
+Some examples include Normal-Gamma mixtures \citep{griffin2010inference}, Horseshoe \citep{carvalho2009handling, carvalho2010horseshoe}, generalized Beta \citep{armagan2011generalized}, generalized double Pareto \citep{armagan2013generalized}, Dirichlet-Laplace \citep{bhattacharya2015dirichlet}, Horseshoe+ \citep{bhadra2016horseshoe+}, normal-beta prime prior \citep{bai2019large}.